 Search

-Our outreach and advocacy for those suffering hunger, malnutrition, or lack of food security is coordinated through our Hunger Committee and through Episcopal Charities and Community Services.
+The Episcopal Diocese of Chicago outreach and advocacy for those suffering hunger, malnutrition, or lack of food security is coordinated through our Hunger Committee and through Episcopal Charities.

 In response to God’s call for compassion, love, and service, the Hunger Committee: